chunta/CardSlidingView/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build CardSlidingView 0.0.1.
+> CocoaPods 1.6.0+is required to build CardSlidingView 0.0.1.

 #### Podfile